 The swimming pool market has become very diverse when it comes to shapes, sizes and styles.
 They can come in surprisingly creative designs which often depend on the specific purpose of the pool.

 You shouldn’t worry about novelty is not a thing you should be worried about; choosing the right type of pool for your backyard should be the focus of your worries.
 The climate of the region, the type of soil beneath your house, the size of the lot – these are the factors that should dictate the shape of your pool and this should not be taken lightly.
-Also make sure you have the best solar pool cover which brings an innovative design as well as heating efficiency and other features.
-Also you need best solar pool cover in case electricty goes out.
+Also, make sure you have the best solar pool cover which brings an innovative design as well as heating efficiency and other features.
+Also, you need the best solar pool cover in case the electricity goes out.

 After all, it is not a spontaneous decision – the pool is meant to last and these are some shapes and styles of swimming pools that you can take into consideration.

 Your Regular Rectangles

 Geometric pools are the most prominent type out there.
 Considering a traditional rectangular pool for your backyard is probably the best place to start.
 They have taken the world by storm, starting in Southern California during the 1930s and it is easy to see why they have remained popular to this day.

 The appeal lies in the multi-purpose nature of this pool.
 First of all, they are mostly built with concrete and tiles – which makes them long-lasting, and they can serve both as light-lap pools and recreational areas for children.
 They are both practical and minimalistic, which means they can easily blend in with your yard and your household.